 I’ve been there and done that!
 I also wrote a book about it

 I lived with a narcissist for over two decades, and guess what?
-I was fooled, manipulated and controlled most of those years, but I eventually learned how to deal with a narcissist.
-I am ashamed, as I have said many times before, of my lack of knowledge in this area.
+I was fooled, manipulated and controlled most of those years, but I eventually learned how to deal with that narcissist.
+And I am ashamed, as I have said many times before, of my lack of knowledge in this area.
 I thought I was the problem and I thought that if I kept trying harder to be a good person, I would somehow please him.
 I was wrong.

 You can never truly please a narcissist because the problem is not you.
 It’s time to wake up.
 You cannot go your entire life trying to fix someone who doesn’t see a problem with their actions.